 M.S. in Nursing Application Process

 The M.S. in nursing program operates on a rolling admissions basis.
-Applications are processed by the Office of Transfer and Graduate Admissions and reviewed on a continuing basis by the nursing department graduate admission committee.
+Applications are processed by the Office of Transfer and Graduate Admissions and reviewed on a continuing basis by the Wegmans School of Nursing Graduate Admission Committee.

 Applicants will receive an official letter of admission from the Office of Transfer and Graduate Admissions.
-Contact the Office of Transfer and Graduate Admissions with questions regarding the application process, contact the Office at (585) 385-8064.
+For more information regarding the application process, contact the Office at (585) 385-8064.